|

 Lance, Keith Curry, and Debra Kachel.
 2018.
 “Why School Librarians Matter: What Years of Research Tell Us.”
 Phi Delta Kappan Online. http://www.kappanonline.org/lance-kachel-school-librarians-matter-years-research/

-As We Approach the End of the Fall Semester, 2019
+End of the Fall Semester, 2019

 A sub-committee revised the current TUSD School Librarian and Library Aide job descriptions.
 We met with TUSD Human Resources (HR) in October, 2019, to share these draft documents.
 Judi met with HR again in November, and the position description for school librarians was finalized after winter break.